Most submittal tools build you a list. We build the submittals.

 - Turn one spec book into a reviewable submittal log with source references.

-- Chat with the full spec book or the generated submittal log, then export clean to Excel or your internal handoff.
+- Chat with the spec book to find buried requirements, then export clean to Excel or your internal handoff.

 03 30 00 Concrete